-Students who wish to miss a school day or a portion thereof in order to visit a college or university should submit a College Visit Day Permission Form to the headmaster or director of college placement, indicating the day(s) the student plans to miss, what college will be visited, and parental authorization.
+Students who wish to miss a school day or a portion thereof in order to visit a college or university should submit a College Visit Day Permission Form to the L/R principal, indicating the day(s) the student plans to miss, what college will be visited, and parental authorization.
 The administration will give permission to the student for the missed days and will notify the student and parents.